top of page

 Under the Corporations Act 2001 (Cth), a foreign company must not carry on business in Australia unless it is registered as a foreign company or has applied to be so registered (s 601CD).

-Isolated transactions, attending trade shows, or opening a bank account for preparatory purposes do not trigger the requirement.
+Isolated transactions, attending trade shows, or opening a bank account for preparatory purposes generally do not trigger the requirement.
 However, once activities become ongoing or systematic, registration becomes mandatory (ASIC v Reid [2002] FCA 84).

 Failure to register when required is a strict-liability offence under s 601CD(1) of the Corporations Act 2001 (Cth), with maximum civil penalties of up to $313,000 per contravention for bodies corporate (plus up to $15,650 per day for continuing breaches under s 1311).